When you move to Mexico, it is important to get a handle on healthcare.

 That said, Mexican healthcare is much cheaper in general than many other places around the world.

-For example, for Americans, even if you pay out-of-pocket, you can save up to 75 percent on medical costs than if you were to get treated in the United States.
+For example, for Americans, even if you pay out-of-pocket, you can save up to 75 percent on medical costs than if you were treated in the United States.

 Even if you are careful, you never know what health emergencies may pop up.

 It’s not uncommon for someone to break a leg or get a concussion.
-In these cases, you need to go to the emergency room in Mexico.
+In these cases, you’ll need to the emergency room in Mexico.

 More often than not, you are asked to pay upfront or to hand over credit card details to leave on hold before you can be seen.